AZCoder018/liri-node-app/README.md

-# LIRI-NODE-APP
+##### LIRI-NODE-APP

-## WHAT DOES THIS APP DO?
+### __WHAT DOES THIS APP DO?__

 Liri-Node-App is a _*Language_* Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.
-This current configuration of Liri-Node-App takes in specific, limited comands and displays, depending on the command,the last 20 tweets of Twitter user __MissULucy550__; information from Spotifiy about any particular song requested by the app user; information from the Open Movie Database API (OMDB) about a particular movie requesed by the app user; or random information from a .txt file, in this case, information provided by Spotify about the song, "I Want It That Way", by the Backstreet Boys.
+This current configuration of Liri-Node-App takes in specific, limited comands and displays, depending on the command,the last 20 tweets of Twitter user __MissULucy550__; information from Spotifiy about any particular song requested by the app user; information from the Open Movie Database API (OMDB) about a particular movie requesed by the app user; or random information from a .txt file, which, by default, provides information from Spotify about the song, "I Want It That Way", by the Backstreet Boys.

-## HOW DO YOU GET STARTED?
+### __HOW DO YOU GET STARTED?__

 1. Make sure that you have node.js installed on your computer.